 The results of this study demonstrating an association between D2F and in-hospital mortality are intriguing, but suggest that achieving euvolemia or dry weight rapidly may be desirable.
 Given that many patients with AHF also have renal dysfunction, further inquiry in this area will require assessment of both cardiac and renal biomarkers.
 Larger multicenter studies are needed to confirm these findings and to determine the mechanism for these effects.
 If these findings are confirmed, D2F may emerge as a quality measure.

-Keywords: Biological Markers, Diuretics, Emergency Service, Hospital, Furosemide, Geriatrics, Heart Failure, Hospital Mortality, Prognosis, Sodium Potassium Chloride Symporter Inhibitors, Time-to-Treatment, Treatment Outcome
+Keywords: Biomarkers, Diuretics, Emergency Service, Hospital, Furosemide, Geriatrics, Heart Failure, Hospital Mortality, Prognosis, Sodium Potassium Chloride Symporter Inhibitors, Time-to-Treatment, Treatment Outcome